SamBrishes/lotlw-translation-kit/README.md

 How to Translate
 ----------------
 The script doesn't depent on any external dependencies, except node.js itself.
 You can download and install node.js on the [official website](https://nodejs.org/en/).
-Keep sure, that you also attached the script to your global PATH environment variable (which should be automatically done).
+Keep sure, that the installation path is also available within the PATH [environment variable](https://stackoverflow.com/a/27864253), which should be done by the installer automatically.

 Start your Windows Terminal (CMD.exe), visit this downloaded git package and run the following command, which starts a local web server (you may need to additionally accept this on Windows).